Server data from the Official MCP Registry

 }From the project's GitHub README.

-The server runs as an MCP stdio process on your machine and exposes four tools — recall, remember, forget, stats — that let an agent ask "have I seen this task before?" and, if so, get back the previous answer in milliseconds without re-running the work.
+The server runs as an MCP stdio process on your machine.
+It exposes six tools that let an agent ask "have I seen this task before?" and, if so, get the previous answer back in milliseconds without re-running the work.
+Inspired by bat echolocation: even a recall miss reports how close the nearest memory was, an echo tool senses nearby memories without retrieving answers, and every recall outcome is logged so drift_report can flag cached answers that are absorbing too broad a family of queries (first-fill semantic drift).

 Embeddings come from sentence-transformers/all-MiniLM-L6-v2 (384-dim, runs on CPU).
 Storage is a persistent local ChromaDB collection.
 No data leaves your machine.